What grades are offered by Insight PA Cyber Charter School (ISPA)?

 Do you provide curriculum for special needs children?

-Depending on a child's Individualized Education Program, we can tailor our curriculum to meet your student’s needs.
+Depending on a child's Individualized Education Program, we can tailor learning to meet your student’s needs.
 To discuss your child's needs with us, please contact our office at 855.667.4536, and we will put you in touch with our special education team.

 How do students interact socially?